Argelbargel/vault-raft-snapshot-agent-helm/charts/vault-raft-snapshot-agent/README.md

 "IfNotPresent"
 </pre>
 </td>
-			<td>new releases of vault-raft-snapshot-agent always change the    `.Chart.AppVersion` of this chart thus must only be changed    if you use another repository than above</td>
+			<td>New releases of vault-raft-snapshot-agent always change the    `.Chart.AppVersion` of this chart thus must only be changed    if you use another repository than above</td>
 		</tr>
 		<tr>
 			<td>deployment.image.repo</td>